andela-sachungo/practice/README.md

 * Added the repo to be tested
 * Updated the PHP version of CircleCI
 * Added the environment variable (generated using php artisan key:generate) to the CircleCI project folder

+##StyleCI
+* Signed in via github
+* Choose the repo
+* Tell StyleCI to use laravel presets